 Seven occupants fit inside the Uplander, which features three rows of seats.
 The second- and third-row seats can be folded and removed.
-Bucket seats are standard in the second row, while captain's chairs with armrests are optional.
-Uplevel models feature leather seats in the first row, and heated cushions are optional.
+Bucket seats are standard in the second row, while larger captain's chairs with integrated armrests are optional.
+A second-row bench seat is not available.
+Uplevel models feature leather upholstery, and heated cushions are optional.

 The Uplander also features a flexible rear cargo system that has three dividers.
 When the third-row bench seat is folded, the seat and storage system line up to create a level load floor.
 Total cargo volume is 136.5 cubic feet with the second- and third-row seats folded and 26.9 cubic feet with all the seats up.
 The rear bench is split 50/50 and covered in soft vinyl.